 Corsicans take their food and drink very seriously and it is quite common for locals to take a leisurely three-course lunch accompanied by a few glasses of Corsican wine.
 This also means that standards in restaurants are generally high.
+The earthy style cooking takes its inspiration from the land, with sun-loving fruits and vegetables, cured meats and cheeses.
+As for the wine, well, you wont be disappointed.

 Wild boar is possibly the island's most celebrated dish - look out for sanglier on the menu.
 Meat dishes may be served with pasta or polenta.
 Here are a couple of the most popular dishes.